Published in

 “In little children, all the joints are slender, and the portions between them are thick.
 It happens because nothing but the skin covers the joints without any other flesh and has the character of sinew, connecting the bones like a ligature.
 And the flat fleshiness is laid on between one joint and the next.”

-One of the things, that is especially significant to know here is that according to one Christian legend, the tears of Mary sprang shed at the crucifixion, which happened at a later time.
+One of the significant things to note here is that according to one Christian legend, the tears of Mary sprang shed at the crucifixion, which happened at a later time.
 Hence, when you see the flower in the painting, it is shaped like a cross.
-Through this, Leonardo provided a psychological impact of the picture, showing a much later event i.e., the crucifixion of Madonna and Jesus.
-However, this Leonardo da Vinci painting focuses on only the love and innocence of Mary and Jesus.
+Through this, Leonardo provided a psychological impact, showing a much later event i.e., the crucifixion of Jesus.
+However, this Leonardo da Vinci painting focuses on the love and innocence of Mary and Jesus.

 Madonna Benois paintings by Leonardo da Vinci